fastify/fastify/docs/Routes.md

   Schema object, with the property `type` of `object` and `properties` object of parameters, or simply the values of what would be contained in the `properties` object as shown below.
   * `params`: validates the params.
-  * `out`: filter and generate a schema for the response, setting a schema allows us to have 10-20% more throughput.
+  * `response`: filter and generate a schema for the response, setting a schema allows us to have 10-20% more throughput.
 * `handler(request, reply)`: the function that will handle this request.